xd009642/xd009642.github.io/_posts/2024-08-23-snapshot-testing-neural-networks.markdown

 # Snapshot Testing the VAD

 Part of making such a library is to test it and make sure it works well so we can have confidence throughout our stack.
-And while the model has been benchmarked and we can run it through and compare there are some nuances in using a VAD model and configuration which may not be tested by that approach.
+The model has been ran on a lot of benchmarking data (typically hours) and we have an idea of it's accuracy.
+However, there are some nuances in using a VAD model and configuration which may not be tested by that approach.
 Things like:

 1. Different audio chunk sizes going in
 2. Different padding values - the silence we allow at the start/end of the audio